orpos/kaledis/README.md

 It has many resources to make your life much easier when using Love2D:
 * Transpiles Luau into compatible Love2D code, allowing type annotations, libraries and other features to be implemented.
 * Automatically manages and provides Love2D installations.
+(WIP)
 * Simple commands and CLI, you'll get the hang of it in no time.
 * Easily create & ship your project to the current OS you build the project in.
 * A more friendly frontend configuration framework, using a TOML file instead of a *conf.lua*